cwang23/CDPH-Breast-Cancer-Project/README.md

 NCI SEER 2010-2012 data available at: https://seer.cancer.gov/archive/csr/1975_2012/results_merged/topic_lifetime_risk.pdf (Table 4.17)

+We also used shapefiles provided by the City of Chicago to create our maps.
+The shapefiles are located in the folders that begin with "Boundaries - " in this GitHub repository, but they can also be downloaded from the following link: https://www.cityofchicago.org/city/en/depts/doit/provdrs/gis.html.

 ## Model
 For both our uninsured and breast cancer risk models, we trained and tested multiple models using Civis Analytics’s proprietary software, CivisML, to find the best performing ones.